RDWV/rdwv-sdk/docs/index.rst

    apimanager
    api

-Bitcart is a platform to simplify cryptocurrencies adaptation.
+RDWV is a platform to simplify cryptocurrencies adaptation.
-This SDK is part of Bitcart.
+This SDK is part of RDWV.
-Using this SDK you can easily connect to Bitcart daemon and code scripts around it easily.
+Using this SDK you can easily connect to RDWV daemon and code scripts around it easily.

-Behold, the power of Bitcart:
+Behold, the power of RDWV:

 .. code-block:: python

-    from bitcart import BTC
+    from rdwv import BTC

     btc = BTC(xpub="your (x/y/z)pub or (x/y/z)prv or electrum seed")